Major Research Interests:

 (II) Surface Properties of Water and Ice Nucleation

-Water has a relatively simple molecular structure, but the water interface is a very complex system.
+Water has a relatively simple molecular structure, but the interface of water is a very complex system.
 We study water interfaces relevant to environmental and industrial applications using nonlinear optical spectroscopy.

 - "Transient Phase of Ice Observed by Sum Frequency Generation at the Water/Mineral Interface During Freezing", K. A. Lovering, A. K. Bertram, and K. C. Chou, Journal of Physical Chemistry Letters, 8 (4), 871 –875 (2017)